 Intussusception is a serious problem in the intestine.
 It occurs when one part of the intestine slides inside another part.
 The intestine then folds into itself like a telescope.
 This creates a blockage or obstruction.
 It stops food that is being digested from passing through the intestine.

 Intussusception is the most common cause of intestinal blockage in children between ages 3 months and 3 years.
-It is rare in newborn babies.
-But it can also occur in older children, teenagers, and adults.
+It's rare in newborn babies.
+But it can also occur in older children, teens, and adults.

 Intussusception is a medical emergency.
 It's the most common abdominal emergency in early childhood.
 If not treated, it can cause infection or even death.

 Experts don’t know what causes intussusception.
 It may occur more often in children who have a family history of the disorder.